-Will Rutledge (Toby Kebbell) is one of those “action meteorologist” who drive around in armored vehicles that look like they were borrowed from the disaster film Into the Storm, while on the other hand his brother Breeze Rutledge (Ryan Kwanten) is an ex-Marine who runs a “Tow and Repair” business.
-We get the standard stuff of Will telling his superiors that the oncoming hurricane is going to be worse than what the predictions are stating – he has one of those magical gut feelings that trumps technology – and of course he is proven right because the hero is always right in these movies.
-Then we have good ole Breeze – who is more of plot point than a character – and any moment of screen time with him is almost instantly forgotten — he’s just a complete waste of screentime.
+Will Rutledge (Toby Kebbell) is one of those “action meteorologists” who drive around in armoured vehicles that look like they were borrowed from the disaster film Into the Storm, while on the other hand, his brother Breeze Rutledge (Ryan Kwanten) is an ex-Marine who runs a “Tow and Repair” business.
+We get the standard stuff of Will telling his superiors that the oncoming hurricane is going to be worse than what the predictions are stating – he has one of those magical gut feelings that trumps technology – and of course, he is proven right because the hero is always right in these movies.
+Then we have good ole Breeze – who is more of a plot point than a character – and any moment of screen time with him is almost instantly forgotten — he’s just a complete waste of screen time.
 And what exactly is the plot of The Hurricane Heist?
 Well if you’ve seen the 1998 action film Hard Rain, you’ve pretty much seen this film.
-Hard Rain was about an armored car being heisted while it was collecting money from local banks that were in danger of being flooded by a terrible storm; The Hurricane Heist is about crooks using a category 5 hurricane as cover to rob a U.S. treasury facility.
-As in Hard Rain, two of the key players of The Hurricane Heist are armored car drivers, but the similarities don’t end there.
+Hard Rain was about an armoured car being heisted while it was collecting money from local banks that were in danger of being flooded by a terrible storm; The Hurricane Heist is about crooks using a category 5 hurricane as cover to rob a U.S. treasury facility.
+As in Hard Rain, two of the key players of The Hurricane Heist are armoured car drivers, but the similarities don’t end there.

 With the proper amount of alcohol consumed, a viewer may find some level of entertainment out of this film – though to achieve this, alcohol poisoning is a real risk – but as a whole, this is a product that can be skipped by disaster film enthusiasts and heist film fans alike.
 The Hurricane Heist is simply boring when it’s not being utterly laughable.

 The Hurricane Heist (2018)

 Movie Rank - 4/10